Gasman2014/KiCad-Diff/README.md

 ## Usage

-Make sure you have SCMs (Git, Fossil and/or SVN) available throught the PATH variable.
+Make sure you have SCMs (Git, Fossil and/or SVN) available through the PATH variable.
 Add the script path to your PATH too so the `kidiff` and `plotpcb` will be available.
-This can be done easely with:
+This can be done easily with:

 ```
 cd KiCad-Diff